ajm01/devfile-stack-samples/jpa/README-minikube.md

 In this example we will use odo to manage a sample [Java MicroServices JPA application](https://github.com/OpenLiberty/application-stack-samples.git).

-From a system terminal, create a project directory `my-sample-jpa-app`
+From the Openshift terminal, create a project directory `my-sample-jpa-app`

 cd to that directory and git clone the sample app repo to this directory.
 ```shell